sudheerj/javascript-interview-questions/Readme.md

 # Top Javascript interview questions

-This book contains 325 repeated react.js interview questions which are asked in big companies interview sessions.
+This book contains 420 repeated javascript interview questions which are asked in big companies interview sessions.
-It is in `200 pages` in Persian and also it is free and open source!
+It is in `220 pages` in Persian and also it is free and open source!

 > if you like our job, give us a :star: in our github repo, contributes are accpeted :)